LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 - Let's start by covering the work that takes place in **user mode**, independent of any subsystem, as soon as the first user-mode instruction starts execution.
 When a process starts, the loader performs the following steps:
   1. Build the image path name for the app, and query the **Image File Execution Options** key for the app, as well as the **DEP** and **SEH** validation linker settings.
-  2. Look inside the executable’s header to see whether it is a .NET application (specified by the presence of a .NET-specific image directory).
+  2. Look inside the executable’s header to see whether it is a .NET app (specified by the presence of a .NET-specific image directory).
   3. Initialize the **National Language Support** (NLS for internationalization) tables for the process.
   4. Initialize the **Wow64** engine if the image is 32-bit and is running on 64-bit Windows.
   5. Load any configuration options specified in the executable’s header.
 These options, which a developer can define when compiling the app, control the behavior of the executable.